Goal-based portfolio selection with mental accounting: Formulation

-We consider an investor who strategically allocates financial resources across distinct portfolios, each designated for specific goals.
-Suppose the investor has $K + 1$ goals.
+Motivated by the empirical evidence above, we consider separate portfolios for different goals.} Suppose the investor has $K + 1$ goals.
 Each goal $k \in \{1, \ldots, K+1\}$ requires a target wealth amount $G_k$ by a deterministic deadline $T_k$.
 For simplicity, suppose the deadlines are different and sorted as $T_1 < \ldots < T_k < \ldots < T_{K+1}$.
 For notational convenience, denote $T_0 := 0$ and $T := T_{K+1}$.
 Hence, the investment problem spans the time horizon $[0, T]$.
 The investor allocates the budget across portfolios $X_k$ for each goal $G_k$.
 The last goal $K+1$, referred to as the fundamental goal or portfolio, addresses essential needs or bequests and has the longest deadline, distinguishing it from the other $K$ goals.

 Let $(\Omega, \cF, \p)$ be a probability space supporting an $\R^d$-valued Brownian motion $W := \{W(t) : t \in [0, T] \}$.
 The filtration $\mathbb{F} := \{\cF_t : t \in [0, T] \}$ denotes the completion of the natural filtration of the Brownian motion $W$, and $\mathbb{F}$ satisfies the usual conditions.
 Consider a financial market with a risk-free asset and $n$ risky assets (stocks).
 Denote $r$ as the constant risk-free interest rate.
 Stock prices $\{ S(u): u \in [t, T]\}$ are driven by an $m$-dimensional factor process $\{ Y(u) : u \in [t, T]\}$.
 The dynamics of $S$ and $Y$ are given by